We think this movie stands out for:

-Parents need to know that Homeward Bound is an uplifting, heartwarming adventure that has strong messages about family and perseverance, as well as a few tense/scary moments when the animals are in peril.
+Parents need to know that Homeward Bound: The Incredible Journey is an uplifting, heartwarming adventure that has strong messages about family and perseverance, as well as a few tense/scary moments when the animals are in peril.
 While kids under 5 will enjoy the animals, they probably won't follow the story.
 And older tweens may find it too juvenile, despite the abundance of attitude and irreverent humor.
 But those in the 5-8 age bracket will fall in love with the characters and get the humor -- this film is aimed at them.

 What's the story?

 When their owners go on vacation at the start of HOMEWARD BOUND: THE INCREDIBLE JOURNEY, golden retriever Shadow (voiced by Don Ameche), bulldog Chance (Michael J. Fox), and Himalayan cat Sassy (Sally Field), are left with a friend.
 After a few days, Chance becomes convinced that something's wrong and runs away; Sassy and Shadow follow.
 Determined to go home, they traverse the Sierras, ford rivers, and tangle with unfriendly bears.
 Shadow becomes a hero by finding a lost little girl and alerting her parents.
 Afterward, when the three pets are taken to a shelter to await their family, they again break out and continue their difficult journey.
 Exchanging wisecracks all the way, Chance, Shadow, and Sassy finally arrive home, where they're welcomed with open arms.